tamboto2000/jsonextract/README.md

 }
 ```

-See [Documentation](https://pkg.go.dev/github.com/tamboto2000/jsonextract) for more information
+See [Documentation](https://pkg.go.dev/github.com/tamboto2000/jsonextract) for more information.
+There's also some [examples](https://github.com/tamboto2000/jsonextract/tree/main/example) you can look up to

 License
 ----